crpiano/pianolessonszurich.github.io/_services/business-advisory.md

 ## Policies

-1. The trial lesson price can only be used once.
-Afterwards, the lessons are booked in packages: this ensures commitment.
+1. New students can get a trial period of 2 lessons.
+After that, lessons are booked in packages.
+This ensures commitment.
-2. Attendance: the lesson is cancelled and
+2. Payments will be made by E-banking or PayPal as soon as the new period of 5 lessons starts.
+3. The payment of the 5 lessons is in advance and is payed fully even in case of abandon.
+4. Except in cases of force majeure, no lesson will be refunded.
+Lessons missed by students are not replaced.
+5. The lesson can be cancelled in the event of unforeseen circumstances.
+In this case, the missed lesson will be changed to an available timetable.
+6. Lessons are taught once per week.
+7. Lessons are given on Monday, Tuesday, Wednesday, Thursday and Friday from 9am to 19:30pm.
+8. Each student selects a time for the class and comits to come each week at this slot.
+9. Public holidays will be caught up as soon as possible in the following month according to everyone's availability.
-3. The teacher offers a period of extra lessons at the end of the school year
+10. The teacher offers a period of extra lessons at the end of the school year
-4. Linguae pendent
+11. The teacher organizes supplementary classes during the semester.
+These lessons are planned in advance.
+12. Departures will be announced no later than one month before the end of the lessons.
+13. The student agrees to follow these policies.

 Non sensu est fecerat his rerum insignia verba, aeno nubila curvi.
 Tutus sibi isset; nec non ille vero abstulit, ite est. Digitoque ora ego aethera, comas?